xcx0902/files/README.md

-# Repository XCXMHB
+# XCX Round #2 Files

-Files shared with XCX and MHB for some secrets.
+Shared with XCX and MHB for some secrets.